- Last Online1 hour ago

 Second, soundtrack.
 Kensuke Ushio put together some of the best tracks I heard in a while.
 Most of the pieces with minimalistic arrangement used in the emotional scenes are able to set the mood perfectly.
 "Restless heart", the piano piece to highlight all of Ichikawa's deepest inner struggles, has become one of my favourite BGMs ever.

 Finally, the relatabilty.
 I think I haven't been so invested in two fictional characters since I first watched A Silent Voice and, much earlier, Clannad.
 There might be shows that I rated higher than BokuYaba, because of production or writing aspects.
 There are also shows that made me more emotional than BokuYaba (e.g. Violet Evergarden).
 But it has been a long while since I last connected to any character like I did with Kyou and Anna.
-Thanks to a masterful writing, I felt I could really understand them, and that made them so much relatable: I've not been a middle-schooler for a long time, but those two made all the feelings I used to feel when I was 13-14 resurface again.
+Thanks to a masterful writing, I felt I could really understand them, and that made them so much relatable: those two made all my teenager feelings resurface again.

 New season, new fanservice choices.

-To be fair, the fanservice scenes decreased drastically in number in S2, and weren't as in-your-face as in S1 (no bouncing boobs for 10 seconds straight, etc.).
-However, they stepped up in brazenness.
+To be fair, the fanservice scenes decreased drastically in number in S2, and weren't as in-your-face as in S1 (no bouncing boobs for 10 seconds straight, etc.), they stepped up a bit in brazenness.
 In some cases there is an "in-story" justification for them (i.e. it's what Ichikawa sees).
-But there are shots where Yamada's body is objectified for no apparent reason, e.g. the camera indulging on her legs when she's at the phone or on her body while she's having a bath: all things that Ichikawa, i.e. the audience POV, couldn't see.
-I found some of those fanservices gratuitous and in bad taste, more than in S1.
-Not enough to ruin the experience for me, also because we're talking about just 3-4 short scenes throughout the season.
+There are just a few shots where Yamada's body is objectified for no apparent reason, e.g. the camera indulging on her legs when she's at the phone or on her body while she's having a bath: all things that Ichikawa, i.e. the audience POV, couldn't see.
+Not bad enough to ruin the experience for me, also because we're talking about just 3-4 short scenes throughout the season.
 But definitely unnecessary.

 FINAL THOUGHTS:

-Currently 6th in my list of all times favourite series, I will definitely watch it again soon and will catch up with the manga.
+Currently 6th in my list of all times favourite series, with a score of 8.5 that MAL can't handle.
+I will definitely watch it again soon and will catch up with the manga (EDIT: I just watched it again, and that's why I rewrote part of this review).

 Recommended to all the romantic souls around.